 Trauma is a serious injury or

 to the body.
 It is caused by a physical force, such as violence or an accident.
 The injury may be complicated by psychiatric, behavioral, and social factors.
-This can cause the disability to be greater than just physical injuries.
+This can cause the injuries to be greater than just physical ones.

 Brain Trauma from Whiplash